ArghyaChatterjee/IK-Tutorial/README.md

 A tutorial for Inverse Kinematics (IK) for generic robots.

-## PINK
+## Pink
 In this tutorial, we will go through Pink IK software.
+The version of Pink used here is 3.5.0.

 **P**ython **in**verse **k**inematics for articulated robot models, based on [Pinocchio](https://github.com/stack-of-tasks/pinocchio).